fiinix/fiinix.github.io/_posts/2014/april/2014-04-26-getting-inked-again.md

 date: 2014-04-26 T 21:00 UTC
 tags : [The Abominable Weekly Update, Tattoo, Burgers, BBQ]
 category: blog
-excerpt: Oooh, what's this?
+excerpt: "Oooh, what's this?
 Another post?
 An Abominable Weekly Update?
 Well it's about time.
-Feast your eyes on a little of this and a little of that.
+Feast your eyes on a little of this and a little of that."
 ---
 Last Tuesday when the rest of the Western world went back to work, I took my sweet time waking up by making myself a fresh cup of coffee---it was delicious---and watching the new [Son of Batman][sob]---it was mostly okay.